arroganthooman/sentinel-tech-test/assesment_answer/website-security.md

    - Apply minimal privilege to a system with RBAC (role-based access control)

 2. **Data Protection**
+   - Use HTTPS as the current standard for data transit
-   - Encrypt sensitive data in transit (TLS/HTTPS) and at database level using AES-256.
+   - Encrypt sensitive information at database level using AES-256.
-   - Never store passwords in plain text — always hash with bcrypt/argon2.
+   - Never store passwords in plain text — always hash it.

 3. **Input Validation & Output Encoding**
    - Sanitize all user input to prevent SQL Injection and XSS.